JolomonSon/alx-system_engineering-devops/0x02-shell_redirections/README.md

 #!/bin/bash
-The tr -d Cc command removes all letters c and C from input
+The rev command reverse its input